 Its phytochemicals include steroidal lactones, such as withanolides, alkaloids, flavonoids, fatty acids, choline, and amino acids, the properties of which hold positive healing value, which is why ashwagandha is gaining in popularity as a supplement and ingredient in health, wellness, and fitness products.
 But what is this new-found herb, and does it have any real benefits?

 Actually, ashwagandha is not new at all.
 It is regarded as the most important herb in Ayurveda, a natural, holistic, alternative medicine founded on Indian principles of natural healing that began over 3,000 years ago in India.
 In traditional Indian medicine, ashwagandha is known as an Ayurvedic Rasayana, which refers to a plant that supports longevity, vitality, and happiness.
 As a Rasayana, ashwagandha also belongs to a subset of Rasayanas called Medhyarasayanas, of which its prefix, Medhya, denotes its association with the mind and its mental/intellectual capacity.
-This indicates its effectiveness for maintaining focus as well as helping to encourage sustained concentration, longevity, and rejuvenation, but ashwagandha’s here’s a collection of studies on ashwagandha:
+This indicates its effectiveness for maintaining focus as well as helping to encourage sustained concentration, longevity, and rejuvenation.
+The following lists the results of clinical studies performed on ashwagandha:

 A study to measure the effectiveness and safety of ashwagandha on reducing stress and anxiety levels in a participant group juxtaposed to a placebo group concluded that highly-concentrated, full-spectrum ashwagandha root extract safely reduced the amount of serum cortisol considerably in the participant group and raised their resistance to stress.